Women's suffrage in Wyoming: First legislature and the suffrage bill, 1869

 These legislators, all white and male, had a number of reasons for supporting women's suffrage when they met for the first time in October 1869.
 They passed a resolution allowing women to sit inside the special space where the lawmakers sat.
 They passed a law guaranteeing that teachers—most of whom were women—would be paid the same whether they were men or women.
 And they passed a bill guaranteeing married women property rights separate from their husbands.
 They were willing to go even further to get Wyoming good publicity that would draw more settlers to the new territory.
 Positive news stories published throughout the nation, legislators thought, might also bring more women.
 There were six adult men in the Territory for every adult woman, and there were very few children.
 American Indians were not counted in these numbers, but Chinese workers—most of whom had come to work on the railroad—and black people were counted.
+Another reason was based on race, that if black males were to have to the vote, then women—and especially white women—should have it, too.
+In the spring following the passing of the act, a Cheyenne newspaper reported this as “the clincher” argument.

 Their decision was also about party politics.
 Democrats in the legislature hoped that once these women came to Wyoming, they would continue to vote for the party that had given them the vote in the first place.
 Democrats in the Legislature wanted to make John Campbell, the Republican governor, look bad.
 As a man who publicly supported rights for ex-slaves, they hoped to push him too far with a vote for women.
 If they passed the bill, many assumed, Campbell would veto it.
 The bill passed the Legislative Council six votes to two.
 In the House, lawmakers tried and failed to attach various amendments.
 Some potential amendments were attempts to make the bill so unattractive to other legislators that it would fail.
 One such amendment, which failed, would have extended the vote to “all colored women and squaws."
 The House raised the voting age for women from 18 to 21.
 The House then passed the woman suffrage bill seven votes to four, with one abstention.
 Governor Campbell took several days deciding what to do.
 He signed the bill into law Dec.
 10, 1869.
 By the end of the century, Wyoming was one of four U.S. states that fully enfranchised their women, among Colorado, Utah, and Idaho.